fauna/faunadb-ruby/README.md

 end
 ```

+### References

-References are single or low-cardinality, unidirectional, and have no event log.
+References are single or low-cardinality, unidirectional, and have no
+event log.
 They are declared dynamically, in the class.

 ```ruby
 class Vision